leolazou/obsidian-multilingual/README.md

 Both are free to use for up to 500,000 characters per month, which is usually a lot higher than what you might require for using this plugin, even with a heavy use of Obsidian.
 <details>
     <summary>Example</summary>
-    If you name your notes in English and translate the titles into 2 more languages, you'll need to create approximately 10,000 notes per month to reach the free limit.
+    If you name your notes in English and translate the note names into 2 more languages, you'll need to create approximately 10,000 notes per month to reach the free limit.
 Sounds like a challenge?
 </details>

 #### Quick Comparison